moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/graph_metrics.md

 When evaluating clusters, a high density (closer to 1) is generally considered good as it means there are many edges in support of the records in a cluster being linked.

 A low density could indicate links being missed.
-This could happen for example if blocking rules are too tight or the clustering threshold is too high.
+This could happen, for example, if blocking rules are too tight or the clustering threshold is too high.
 A sample of low density clusters can be inspected in Splink Cluster Studio Dashboard with the option `sampling_method = "lowest_density_clusters_by_size"`.
 When inspecting a cluster, ask yourself the question: why aren't more links being formed between record nodes?

-Bear in mind, small clusters are more likely to achieve a higher density as fewer record comparisons are required to form the maximum edges possible (for instance, a maximum density of 1 for a cluster of size 3 can be achieved with only 3 record comparisons).
+Bear in mind, small clusters are more likely to achieve a higher density as fewer record comparisons are required to form the maximum edges possible (the maximum density of 1 for a cluster of size 3 can be achieved with only 3 pairwise record comparisons).

-So it's important to consider a range of sizes when evaluating density to ensure you're not just focussed on very big clusters.
+So, it's important to consider a range of sizes when evaluating density to ensure you're not just focussed on very big clusters.
 Smaller clusters also have the advantage of being easier to assess by eye.
-This is why the Cluster Studio Dashboard option `sampling_method = "lowest_density_clusters_by_size"` performs stratified sampling across different cluster sizes.
+This is why the option `sampling_method = "lowest_density_clusters_by_size"` performs stratified sampling across different cluster sizes.

 <!-- With each increase in N, the number of possible edges increases.
 It might be 'harder' for bigger clusters to attain a higher density because blocking rules may prevent all record comparisons of nodes within a cluster. -->